On-Page SEO

 Avoid generic anchor text

-You can spot anchor text issues by using the SEMrush Site Audit Tool.
+1. Use the SEMrush Site Audit Tool.

 Is anchor text a Google ranking factor?

-“With appropriate anchor text, users and search engines can easily understand what the linked pages contain.
+"With appropriate anchor text, users and search engines can easily understand what the linked pages contain."

-No. That sounds perfect.
-If you’re updating anchor text internally to make it more easily understandable by users, then usually, that also helps search engines to better understand the context of those pages.
-So I would definitely go for that.
+"If you’re updating anchor text internally to make it more understandable for users, it usually also helps search engines better understand the context.
+So I would definitely go for that."

 The bottom line